The Monologue Database

 How can I tell if a monologue is from a "published" play?

-What are the terms of use for the "original monologues"?
+What are the Terms of Use for these monologues?

 Other Questions

-I ordered a playscript from you, through PayPal.
+I ordered a script from you.
 Where is it?

 If 24 hours have gone by, and you still haven't gotten your PDF, feel free to e-mail.